irene-martin-rod/OsteoAI/README.md

 ### **Abstract**

 Fracture diagnosis is a critical yet error-prone task in emergency care, often affected by radiologist fatigue, limited experience, or subtle fracture presentations.
 This study introduces OsteoAI, a hybrid deep learning and machine learning framework for automatic binary classification of bone fractures in X-ray images.
 The approach integrates a pre-trained convolutional neural network (VGG16) for image feature extraction with a Light Gradient Boosting Machine (LightGBM) for classification.
 The model was trained and evaluated on a curated version of the Bone Fracture Detection: Computer Vision Project dataset from Kaggle, where data were cleaned, normalized, and restructured into two categories: fracture and non-fracture.
 Compared with end-to-end CNNs and other hybrid configurations, the VGG16 + LightGBM model achieved the best performance, with an accuracy of 79.7%, precision and recall scores of approximately 0.80, and an AUC of 0.87 on the test set.
 While effective, the model underperformed relative to recent state-of-the-art methods using architectures such as U-Net and ResNet-152, which achieved sensitivity and specificity above 0.94.
 Nevertheless, VGG16 demonstrated advantages in inference speed and resource efficiency, making it suitable for prototype or real-time support applications in resource-limited settings.
 Future work should explore improved preprocessing techniques and more advanced CNN architectures for deployment in clinical environments.
+Additionally, a Streamlit-based web interface was developed to demonstrate real-time model predictions and support clinical decision-making.

 **Keywords**: Bone Fracture Detection, Computer-Aided Diagnosis, Convolutional Neural Networks, Deep Learning,  Medical Imaging, LightGBM, Transfer Learning, VGG16, X-ray Classification